 - Have lunch in the quaint Opononi Village.

 - Be sure to see New Zealand’s largest kauri trees in the Waipoua Kauri Forest.
 You will want to make two stops here.
-Heading south, you will see the sign posts for the five minute walking path leading to the 2000 year old Tane Mahuta, ‘Lord of the Forest’.
+Heading south, you will see the sign posts for the five minute walking path leading to the 2000-year-old Tane Mahuta, ‘Lord of the Forest’.
 It is New Zealand’s largest known living kauri tree.
-You may also want take the easy 20 minute (one way) walk to see The ‘Four Sisters’ and ‘Te Matua Ngahere, ‘Father of the Forest’ (the second largest tree).
+You may also want to take the easy 20 minute (one way) walk to see The ‘Four Sisters’ and ‘Te Matua Ngahere, ‘Father of the Forest’ (the second largest tree).
 It is a short drive between the two trailhead markers.